RouEmpire/the-creative-media-note/pages/SEO.md

 			- www.bing.com/robots.txt
 - # Keyword Research
   id:: 663ecd98-0d38-42d9-bd5d-fed5157aa241
 	- First, you have to know what is your business you are on, so you can make a right key word.
 Just Heading over to **Google's Keyword Planner** in the absolute wrong step!
+Follow these instead.
-		- Know What *your business* you are on.
+		- Know What *your business* you are on. logseq.order-list-type:: number
-		- Know What kind of you *customers* (The user that search things like your product) like...
+		- Know What kind of you *customers* (The user that search things like your product) like... logseq.order-list-type:: number
 			- In case of Gym Website
 				- People in the age between 20-40
 				- There are love to be healthy
 		- Know your *customer topics*
+		  logseq.order-list-type:: number
 			- Understand where your customers are on on the social media
 			- What kind of words they will search if they are searching a product or content link yours
-			- Knows what your *customers* are talking about in your product or content -
+			- Knows what your *customers* are talking about in your product or content
+		- logseq.order-list-type:: number
 		-
 - # Content is King
   id:: 663ecda7-dffd-4a25-b67e-2578c6a788ad